 Alleppey offers glimpses of the coir manufacturing process from the coconut husk to the final rope or coir yarn stage.
 There are also several shops selling coir matting and carpets.

 Tourist Destinations Near Alleppey

 A tourist can make excursions from Alleppey to nearby historic places and scenic spots.
-Pathiramanal, a beautiful little island in the Vembanad Lake, which can be reached only by boat, is set to be developed as a major tourist spot.
+Pathiramanal, a beautiful little island in the Vembanad Lake, which can be reached only by boat, is on its way to get developed as a major tourist spot.

-Arthinkal, known for the St. Andrews Church established by Portuguese missionaries in 1951, is near Sherthallai, 22 km north of Alleppey.
+Arthinkal, known for the St. Andrews Church established by Portuguese missionaries in 1951, is near Sherthallai 22 km north of Alleppey.
 The feast of St. Sebastian is held here every January.
-On the Pamba river is Chambakulam, the site for the famous boat regatta held during August/September, which has traditionally involved the participation of all communities.
+On the Pamba river is Chambakulam, the site for the famous boat regatta which is held between the months of August and September and involves participation from all communities.

 The 18th century Krishnapuram Palace, built during the reign of the Travancore monarch Marthanda Varma, houses one of the largest mural paintings in Kerala, called the Gajendra Moksham.
 A short distance from Alleppey is Punnapra, a village which has gone down in history as the scene of a battle between the Communists and the Travancore State Police in the Punnapra-Vayalar Communist Uprising of 1946.